ApeXPloit-Studios/RepoRocket/README.md

-# RepoRocket
+# RepoRocket 🚀

-RepoRocket is a universal launcher for GitHub applications with Steam Cloud integration.
-It allows users to search, download, and manage GitHub repositories, providing a seamless experience for running and maintaining applications.
-RepoRocket also supports Steam Cloud-compatible save file management, ensuring your data is always backed up and synchronized across devices.
+**RepoRocket** is a cross-platform application manager that allows users to **install, update, and organize software directly from GitHub, GitLab, and other Git-based repositories**.
+Designed for flexibility, it simplifies managing open-source applications while offering customization options for users.

-## Features
+## 🔹 Features:
-- **Search GitHub Repositories**: Easily search for GitHub repositories directly from the application.
+- **Repository-Based Installation** – Download and update applications directly from Git sources.
+- **Multi-Release Support** – Choose between stable, beta, and nightly builds.
-- **Download and Manage Apps**: Download and manage GitHub applications with a user-friendly interface.
+- **App Management** – Launch, rename, and customize applications with custom artwork.
-- **Cross-Platform Support**: Available for both Windows and Linux.
+- **Flatpak & AppImage Integration** – Install Linux applications with ease.
 ## Setup

 ### Prerequisites